 “There’s a good-news story here.
 Both men and women are negotiating more, and the increase is much greater for women than men,” Kray says.
 She noted that many factors may have contributed to women’s greater assertiveness over the past two decades, including the emphasis on negotiating and the “lean-in” movement sparked by Sheryl Sandberg’s book.

 Blaming the victim

-Still, the downside of messages like lean-in has been to “blame the victim,” Kray says—putting the onus on women to fix the pay gap by working more and trying harder.
+Still, the downside of messages such as lean-in has been to “blame the victim,” Kray says—putting the onus on women to fix the pay gap by working more and trying harder.

 “If people believe men have better outcomes simply because they negotiate and women don’t, then they think we just need to train women to negotiate better rather than fixing a discriminatory system,” Kray says.
 “We call this a ‘legitimizing myth.’”

 To explore attitudes about the causes of the pay gap and support for possible solutions, the researchers next conducted a series of experiments.
 In one, they asked 500 college-educated people with managerial experience to read a paragraph on the post-MBA pay-gap increase, and asked questions about what they think drives it.